Why are sites restricting U.S. play?

 Below is a list of sites restricting U.S. play.
 To view specific restrictions, click on the site name.

-1,749 English-Language Sites Restricting U.S. Players
+0 Select a Language-Language Sites Restricting U.S. Players

 U.S. Restriction News

 Governor Rick Snyder vetoes Michigan online gaming bill

 On Friday, the Michigan governor vetoed nearly 40 bills, including House Bill 4926, which would have legalized intrastate gaming from Michigan’s state commercial and tribal casino operators.

 Michigan becomes 6th state to regulate online gambling in the U.S.

 The bill includes provisions for the legalization of real-money internet casino gaming in the state, as well as internet sports betting.
 It will now be presented to the Governor of Michigan and may then be signed into law at the Governor’s discretion.

 AGA to Congress: When it comes to sports betting, states and sovereign tribal nations know best

 American Gaming Association's Sara Slane testifies before House Subcommittee at Thursday's congressional sports betting hearing in Washington, D.C.

 SBC Events will invite more than 2,500 delegates to “feel the pulse of the sports betting industry” through six events at this year’s Betting on Sports Week in London from 18-21 September.